mozilla/subhub/README.md

 - Docker
 - Docker Compose

+## Pre-Commit Hook Installation

+This project leverages [git commit hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) for the management of actions prior to code commit.
+This is done by the [pre-commit](https://pre-commit.com/) framework.
+Installation is done from your command line with the command, `pre-commit install`, from the source code directory after installation the requirements in `automation_requirements.txt`.

 ## Important Environment Variables
 The CFG object is for accessing values either from the `subhub/.env` file and|or superseded by env vars.
 A value that is known to be set or have a default can be accessed: